Springfield Giants (Ohio): Ohio State League 1944 to 1947

-The 1944 Springfield Giants were preceded in minor league play by the 1942 Springfield Cardinals.
+The 1944 Springfield Giants were immediately preceded in minor league play by the 1942 Springfield Cardinals.
 In their final season, the Cardinals were managed by Baseball Hall of Fame member Walter Alston, as the team played a final season as members of the Class C level Middle Atlantic League, before the league folded following the 1942 season during World War II.

 Springfield, Ohio resumed minor league baseball play in 1944, when the "Giants" became members of the six–team Class D level Ohio State League, which was resumed play during World War II.
 The Lima Red Birds, Marion Diggers, Middletown Red Sox, Newark Moundsmen, Richmond Roses and Zanesville Dodgers joined Springfield in beginning league play on May 2, 1944.

 In 1944, the team vice president was Holmes Collins, the auditor was O.R.
 Shriver and the director was Frank J. Sturm.

 The Springfield Giants were a minor league affiliate of the New York Giants, adopting the team's nickname.
 In their first season of play, the Giants won the Ohio State League pennant.
 The Giants ended the Ohio State League season with a record of 76–54, placing first in the regular season standings, finishing 4.5 games ahead of the second place Newark Moundsmen, with Earl Wolgamot serving as manager.
 In the playoffs, Springfield lost in the first round to the Middletown Red Sox, who defeated the Giants four games to two.

 The Giants qualified for the 1945 Ohio State League playoffs.
 With a record of 64–75, Springfield placed fourth in the six–team league, playing the season under returning manager Earl Wolgamot and finishing 25.0 games behind the first place Middletown Rockets.
 In the playoffs, Springfield lost in the first round, as the Middletown Rockets defeated the Giants four games to two.
 The Giants' Tony Bolick led the Ohio State with 109 RBI.

 Springfield won the 1946 Ohio State League pennant, as the league expanded from six teams to eight teams.
 The Giants finished the regular season with a record of 82–57 to place first in the Ohio State League, finishing 3.5 games ahead of the second place Zanesville Dodgers.
 Don Ramsay served as manager.
 In the playoffs, Springfield defeated the Newark Moundsmen four games to two and advanced.
 In the finals, the Giants were defeated by the Zanesville Dodgers four games to two.
 Wayne Reside, who was acquired from Lima during the season, led the Ohio State League with both 21 home runs and 118 RBI.

 Continuing play in the 1947 Ohio State League, Springfield placed fourth and qualified for the playoffs.
 The Giants ended the 1947 regular season with a record of 73–65, ending the season 15.5 games behind the first place Zanesville Dodgers.
 Don Ramsay returned as manager.
 In the first round of the playoffs, the Zanesville Dodgers defeated the Giants four games to two.